pharo-iot/PharoThings/README.md

 Here we are using specialized Raspberry tools.

 ## Inspecting the board
 To inspect the board you need to know concrete model of Raspberry.
 Currently only model B is supported (with revision 1 and 2).
 But you can play with following code on other boards too to get feeling of this project.
-In that case pins will point to wrong phisical pins of your board.
+In that case pins could point to wrong phisical pins of your board.
 But tools will not break and will show the same working UI.
 Also you are always able to work with board by low level library (like WiringPi) using powerfull remote tool from [TelePharo](https://github.com/dionisiydk/TelePharo):

-So with selected board subclass evaluate following code to open instpector:
+So with choosen board subclass evaluate following code to open inspector:
 ```Smalltalk
 remoteBoard := remotePharo evaluate: [ RpiBoardBRev1 current].
 remoteBoard inspect